Brigitte Kornetzky: Personal life

 She was born in 1959 in Germany.
-She has degree in art, music philosophy and law.
-She currently lived and worked in Switzerland since 1997.
+She has degree in art, music, philosophy and law.
+She currently lives and works in Switzerland, India and South Africa.

 Career

 When Kornetzky visited India, she observed several captive elephants that were injured due to torture.
-With the information gathered during the visit, she later made the documentary Where The Elephants Sleep.
+With the information gathered during The Visit, she later made the documentary Where The Elephant Sleeps.

 In 2010, she made the indie documentary film God No Say So.
 After the success of that film, she made the documentary Imagine, the Sky.
 The latter deals with the life of pupils at the Milton Margai School for the Blind in Freetown, Sierra Leone, West Africa.
 In the film, she took part in seven different roles other than director: producer, editor, writer, cinematographer, sound editor, art director and composer.
 During the making of the documentary, she helped the people in Sierra Leone through her co-founded organization: 'A Grain of Change'.
 The film received critical acclaim and screened at several film festivals.